thacherT1D/webdevstuff/CSS/Intro_to_SASS.desc.md

 > If you install the color-picker, you will need to modify the sass-autocompile hotkeys file to be able to use cmd+shift+c with the color picker as it's also a keybind for the auto-compiler.

+> You might need to re-load your atom.

 The auto-compile plugin will allow you to automatically compile SASS and SCSS code every time you save your file.
 The linter will help with syntax and errors just like jshint for javascript.

-> Below notes credit to [blackfalcon](https://gist.github.com/blackfalcon/5480140)
+## SASS and SCSS
+- Syntactically Awesome Style Sheets / Sassy CSS

 Sass is a powerhouse language that is adding new features all the time.
 For this introduction we will go over the basics of the language and see how they all tie together.
-We will discuss nesting, parent selector definitions, variables, Sass math, @extends, and @mixins.
+We will discuss nesting, parent selector definitions, variables, Sass math, Built-in functions, @extends, and @mixins.

 Code comments
 ---